 He has dealt with most areas of clinical practice, including obstetrics, gynaecology, cardiology, accident and emergency medicine, neurosurgery, neurology, oncology, orthopaedics, colo-rectal surgery, ophthalmology, ENT surgery, the contraction of MRSA, the conduct of out-of-hours GPs and the treatment of epilepsy.

-Alex was nominated for Personal Injury and Clinical Negligence ‘Silk of the Year’ for the Legal 500 Awards in 2017.
+Alex has been nominated as 2021 Clinical Negligence ‘Silk of the Year’ by Chambers and Partners.
+He was previously nominated for Personal Injury and Clinical Negligence ‘Silk of the Year’ for the Legal 500 Awards in 2017.

 - Rectal mesh (2018) – Alex acts for a surgeon who faces a series of complaints about colo-rectal surgery and the use of rectal mesh.